Raven-Isaac-Finch/frontend-sample-project/README.md

 + **Regarding Responsive Design:** Mobile design is based on <ins>iPhone 12 Pro</ins>.

-+ There was no information regarding the contact page and how to access it; therefore, I modified "Dashboard" on the top left corner of the page to navigate to the contact page.

-+ There was no information regarding the access to the sidebar popup in mobile devices; therefore, I built it so that you can display it by hitting the Dashboard breadcrumb at the top.
-   + _TR country list is taken from Google Translate to save time, there might be slight translation issues._

 + After submitting the contact form, the country output is <ins>country's name</ins> instead of <ins>its code</ins>.